Elorucov/ProjectB/API.md

 If authorized member is not a owner of the product, the method will return an error `16`.<br>If the member pass an ID of non-existent product, the server will return an error `11`.

 ## reports.changeSeverity
-This method changes the severity for report.
+This method changes the severity for the bugreport.

 > [!NOTE]
 > Once the product owner has changed the severity, the report author will no longer be able to change it.